On the hypothesis of a second Higgs boson near 0.5 TeV

-Thus, if the $h'$ is indeed a complete electroweak analogue of the $\sigma$ (i.e., represents a dynamical $hh$-resonance) then it hardly can shed light on the BSM sector.
+Thus, if the $h'$ is indeed a complete electroweak analogue of the $\sigma$ (i.e., represents a dynamical $hh$-resonance\footnote{This assumption alone could lead to the prediction $m_{h'}\simeq 0.5$~TeV: If the underlying dynamics is, loosely speaking, in the same universality class as QCD, then the approximate numerical relation $m_\sigma\simeq 4m_\pi$ may be used as a guide to predict $m_{h'}\simeq 4m_h$.}) then it hardly can shed light on the BSM sector.
 On the other hand, the formation of the $h'$ should then affect the $hh$ production in the future high-luminosity LHC run causing a distortion from the perturbative SM prediction.
 For instance, we would expect an enhancement (due to a resonance) of measured value of trilinear Higgs coupling while the scenarios with new fundamental scalar(s) predict the opposite effect --- an observable deficit in this value~\cite{MartinLozano:2015vtq,No:2013wsa,Chen:2014ask}.
 Thus we have a possible experimental test to distinguish these two scenarios in the future LHC experiments.